 Lisbon is a very small town located in the state of Connecticut.
 With a population of 4,242 people and just one neighborhood, Lisbon is the 137th largest community in Connecticut.

-Lisbon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lisbon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lisbon is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Lisbon who work in management occupations (12.77%), office and administrative support (11.69%), and sales jobs (7.07%).

 As is often the case in a small town, Lisbon doesn't have a public transportation system that people use for their commute.